 **LX5**: 18 — 48* VDC Passive PoE

-ME4: 18 — 48 VDC Passive PoE
+ME4: 8 — 48 VDC Passive PoE

-JR2: 9 — 30 VDC Passive PoE
+ES1: 9 — 30 VDC Passive PoE

-JR3: 9 — 30 VDC Passive PoE
+JR3: 9 — 30 VDC Passive PoE .

 For best performance we recommend having all antennas externally mounted/connected.
 There is a low level of electronic interference that naturally occurs when two antennas are directly attached.

-This should allow you to find BreadCrumbs utilizing IPv6, as long as VLANs are configured correctly or not in use.
+In BC|Commander v11, navigate to File -> Preferences -> BreadCrumb Discovery and select Both for discovery protocol.
+Following the above directions should allow you to find BreadCrumbs utilizing IPv6, as long as VLANs are configured correctly or not in use.

-Each breadcrumb has multiple numbers of variations in configurations.
-Most problems seen can be correlated to inconsistent configurations of networks in BC|Commander.
+Each breadcrumb can have multiple variations in configuration.
+Most problems seen in a mesh can be correlated to unintentional inconsistent configurations in BC|Commander.
 It is very common that specific configurations can be made in individual nodes, but not in others.
 This can cause detrimental effects to or inhibit maximum network potential.

-BC|Commander Analyze is the best, first glance, tool to use to make sure the configurations amongst desired groups of nodes and networks are as uniform as planned.
-To use the Analyze tool, you select the “Mesh” tab on the top left in BC|Commander.
-Then you choose, Analyze.
+Mesh Analyze is the best "first glance tool" to make sure the configurations amongst desired groups of nodes and networks are as uniform as planned.
+To use the Mesh Analyze tool, you select the “Mesh” tab on the top left in BC|Commander and choose Analyze.

-Analyze performs a link and configuration analysis against the current mesh and displays the results in the current tab.
-It brings up configuration inconsistencies that one can use to help configure nodes to match.
-For detailed information about this feature, BCC Analyze, you can view the most recent BC|Commander User Guide via the Support Portal in the Files section.
+Mesh Analyze performs a link and configuration analysis against the current mesh and displays the results in the current tab.
+It brings up configuration inconsistencies that can be used to assist in configuring individual nodes to match.
+For detailed information about this feature, you can view the most recent BC|Commander User Guide via the Support Portal in the Files section.

 A mesh snapshot stores details about the network running at that time.
 Rajant Support uses these to diagnose technical issues.